-Simply put, Tokyo by Food‘s mission is to share the many wonderful flavours Tokyo has to offer with the big wide world.
-As any Tokyoite will tell you, it is home to the largest number of Michelin rated restaurants in the world.
-Through their range of events, tours and classes they hope to give you a taste of Japanese culinary culture and make your journey more memorable too.
+Simply put, By Food‘s mission is to share the many wonderful flavours Japan has to offer the wide, wide world.
+As any local or connoisseur might tell you, Japan is home to the largest number of Michelin rated restaurants in the world.
+Through their range of events, tours and classes they hope to give you a taste of Japanese culinary culture.
+Plus, make your journey more deliciously memorable too.

 The site itself presents you with a broad range of food tours, cooking classes, tasting events, drinking nights and various other unique cultural adventures.
-The user experience is very simple and well laid out too, as you can search for your desired activity and filter by area as well.
+The user experience is very simple and well laid out too, as you can filter for your desired activity and by area as well.

-We tried again using ‘sushi’ as the search variable, and this time we were presented with a total of 20 results.
-The findings included an array of sushi preparation classes, a sushi and drinking pub crawl event, fish cutting lessons and an intensive cooking program.
+Next, by using ‘cooking classes’ as the filter preference and this time we got 172 results.
+This was across Japan, with a diverse range of exciting and unique tours.
+The findings included an array of sushi preparation classes, drinking events, tasting tours and even an intensive cooking program.

-Some of the event highlights we could discover from the site include:
+Some of the event highlights we could discover from the site in Tokyo include: